-Woodland Ground Beetles enjoy a variety of habitats beyond the trees with a range crossing all of North America.
+Woodland Ground Beetles enjoy a variety of habitats in addition to forests and have a range that crosses all of North America.

 Unassuming Woodland Ground Beetles are often overlooked as they go about their day.
-They are spotted crossing pavement, lawns and decks.
-They eat insects and have reputation for being good for crops and gardens, eliminating pests.
+Dark brown and unassuming, they have a boxy pronotum and long, narrow abdomen.
+Though their native habitat is on the forest floor among the leaf litter, they are often spotted crossing pavement, lawns, and decks.
+They eat insects and have reputation for being good for crops and gardens by eliminating pests.

 Scientific Name: Pterostichus spp.